Is your home ready for the hurricane season? If you’re not sure, then these 5 simple home upgrades are for you!

-The first home upgrade you can make is to replace your windows.
+The first home upgrade you can make is to replace your windows by contacting an expert in window service.
 If you live in an area that is prone to hurricanes, it’s important to have hurricane-resistant windows.
 These windows are made of impact-resistant glass and are designed to withstand the high winds and flying debris that comes with a hurricane.

 Replacing your windows with impact windows is a relatively easy process, and it will make a big difference in the safety of your home during a hurricane.
 If you’re not sure whether or not your windows are hurricane-resistant, it’s a good idea to contact a professional.
 They will be able to help you choose the right windows for your home and install them properly.
 Making this upgrade will give you peace of mind knowing that your home is better protected from the elements.

 The next upgrade you can make is to clean the gutters and downspouts on your home.
 This is an important task to do before the hurricane season, as it will help ensure that water can flow freely through them during a storm.
 Clogged gutters and downspouts can cause water to back up and potentially enter your home, which can lead to serious damage.

 Cleaning the gutters and downspouts is a relatively easy process, but it’s important to make sure that you do it properly.
 First, you’ll need to remove any debris from the gutters.
 Next, you’ll need to flush out the gutters with water.
 Finally, you’ll need to check the downspouts to make sure that they are clear.
 Doing this will help ensure that your gutters and downspouts are ready for the hurricane season.

 The third upgrade you can make is to prune overhanging trees and bushes.
 This is important because, during a hurricane, high winds can cause these branches to break off and fall onto your home.
 This can also lead to serious damage, so it’s essential to remove any potential hazards before the hurricane season starts.